FlowFuse/website/src/handbook/product/pricing.md

 Devices are part of the licensed instances.
 The limit in the open source edition is 50 devices.

-## Add-Ons

-There's currently no plan for add-ons.
-Add-ons might be used in the future to allow overage on resource consumption, for example when storing files.
-Where possible add-ons should be avoided in favor of additional features.

 ## Licenses

-From the perspective of licensing the open source and FlowForge Premium are different tiers of the same product.
+From the perspective of licensing the open source and FlowForge Premium, and FlowForge Enterprise are different tiers of the same product.
 The open source edition doesn't require a license key to be uploaded.
 Without a valid license a basic set of features and quantity of projects(50), users(150), teams(50), and devices(50) are available.
 When a license is purchased it provides all of the functionality of the higher plans.
 It's then licensed for a number of Node-RED instances on an annual basis.